ChristianGonz0eth/web/README.md

 If you have any questions, please reach out to us in #developer-chat in the [Base Discord](https://base.org/discord).

-gm from basefarmer67 — boosting score
+gm from basefarmer67 — boosting score to 85
-to 85+ on Base